Alex313031/thorium-libjxl/README.md

  Chromium tree, and then Thorium's __//src/__ dir.

  &#62; @mo271's patch which this is based on: https://chromium-review.googlesource.com/c/chromium/src/+/4255409 \
- &#62; @gz83's patch which restores jxl devtools functionality: https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/4257582 \
+ &#62; @gz83's patch which restores jxl devtools functionality: https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/4257582 (DEPRECATED) \
  &#62; Also related, and needed for building is [libhighway](https://github.com/google/highway)

  &ndash; Both libjxl and libhighway versions are bumped to ~ Jun.
-2023 revisions. \
+2024 revisions. \
  &ndash; For info on versions of these and other things, see the [VERSION.md](https://github.com/Alex313031/thorium-libjxl/blob/main/VERSION.md) file \
  &ndash; Note that PGO might be slightly less effective unless you generate your own *.profdata* file from a debug build of Thorium/Chromium.